stashed/docs/docs/addons/etcd/etcd/index.md

 service/etcd created
 statefulset.apps/etcd created
 ```

-This YAML will create the necessary StatefulSet, Service for the database.
+This YAML will create the necessary Statefulset, Service, PVCs for the Etcd database Cluster.

-Now, wait for the database pods `etcd-0, etcd-1, etcd-2` to go into `Running` state,
+Now, wait for the database pods `etcd-0`, `etcd-1`, and `etcd-2` to go into `Running` state,

 ```bash
 ❯ kc get pods -n demo --selector=app=etcd